lbovet/el4j/el4j/framework/modules/xml_merge/console/src/main/java/ch/elca/el4j/xmlmerge/tool/README.txt

 To be able to use XmlMerge as a command-line tool, you have to execute the following steps:

-# Go to <EL4J_HOME>/external/framework

-# Recursively compile all required targets files:
+# compile & install all required target files:
-  ant jars.rec.module.module-xml_merge
+mvn install

 # Create an executable distribution of the xml_merge module:
+TODO: A special plugin must be written to generate the shell and bat scripts.

+TODO: The following description must be rewritten in terms of this special plugin:

 create.distribution.module.eu.module-xml_merge.console

 # The executable distribution can be found in the module-xml_merge-default
   folder under <EL4J_HOME>/external/framework/dist/distribution.
 You can copy